LindsayB28/skribli-privacy/index.md

 Data Retention

+Original uploaded photos are not retained by Skribli.

-Derived line-art images may be stored for a limited period to support order fulfillment, reorders, quality assurance, or customer support, after which they may be deleted.
+Derived line-art images, colorized covers, and final PDF files may be stored for order fulfillment, reorders, quality assurance, or customer support and may be deleted at Skribli’s discretion or upon request.

 Order records and non-image metadata may be retained as required for accounting and legal compliance.